elfort2021/cpnt260-a2/README.md

 - Continuing build on my personal page, trials and errors abound.

 **Shout Out**
 - Kyle, who singlehandedly answers all my questions and then shows me how to fix all the stuff I try to fix.
-Awesome teacher
+Awesome teacher, probably needs a raise
 - Erica, my actual life line and mental health support
 - Karen, also mental health support